Requirements for Using Own Car for Driving Test: A Comprehensive Guide

 Legal and Practical Requirements for Using Your Own Car for the Driving Test

-Several DVSA (Driver and Vehicle Standards Agency) requirements must be met for using your own car for driving test.
+Several the official test provider (Driver and Vehicle Standards Agency) requirements must be met for using your own car for driving test.
 These ensure that the vehicle is safe and suitable for the purpose of the test.

 Vehicle Condition and Documentation